This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 This solution is not for everybody.

-A major expense for any blogging conference are travel and hotel costs.
+A major expense for any blogging conference is travel and hotel costs.

 Conferences frequently will have private Facebook groups.